CodePushGo/website/src/content/blog/en/capacitor-ota-updates-cloud-hosting-options-compared.md

 | **Update Success Rate** | 82% | Not reported | Not reported | 82% |
 | **Cost** | Pay-as-you-go | Pay-as-you-go | Flexible plans | Starts at $12/month |

-**Capgo** is ideal for small teams or those prioritizing speed and simplicity.
+**CodePushGo** is ideal for small teams or those prioritizing speed and simplicity.
 Meanwhile, AWS, Google Cloud, and Azure offer more flexibility but require more effort to configure.

-For fast, secure, and reliable OTA updates, **Capgo** stands out, especially with its developer-friendly features and affordable pricing.
+For fast, secure, and reliable OTA updates, **CodePushGo** stands out, especially with its developer-friendly features and affordable pricing.

 ## Comparing the Leaders in Cloud Computing: [AWS](https://aws.amazon.com/) vs. [Azure](https://azure.microsoft.com/en-us) vs. Google Cloud